 Sébastien Millier’s photographic exploits do not end with Golden Soil by any means.
-His commissioned project Pay With A Kiss also received the Caples Award, 2013 and accolades worldwide.
-From Nuit Blanche to Debris, Sébastien Millier’s peering eyes explore the cycle of life and decay and raise some serious questions about what lies Beneath the Surface.
-Learn about this curious traveller and photographer’s journey from his own mouth.
+His commissioned project Pay With A Kiss also received the Caples Award in 2013.
+From Nuit Blanche to Debris, Sébastien Millier’s photography explore the cycle of life and decay.
+It raises some serious questions about what lies Beneath the Surface.
+Learn more about this curious traveller and photographer’s journey from his own mouth.

 Tell us of your childhood experiences and how the influence therein helped shape your life?